Chris has been a beekeeper for almost a decade. He enjoys learning conversing about beekeeping and learning about bees from others.

-Spring is the time that most people think about honey bees.
-It is the time of year that people will be picking up 3-pound packages of bees and nucs to start beekeeping or expand an apiary.
-Fruit farmers may be looking for last minute hives for pollination.
-The reports for how many hives were lost over the winter will be talked about more and new ones released.
+Spring is the time that most people associate with honey bees.
+It is the time of year that keepers pick up 3-pound packages of bees and nucs to start beekeeping or expand an existing apiary.
+Fruit farmers may be looking for last-minute hives to help pollinate their crop.
+Existing reports about winter hive losses are discussed, and new reports are released,

-That is a lot of information already, but what does a beekeeper do in the spring?
+Phew, that is a lot of information already!
+But what hands-on tasks does a beekeeper perform in the spring?
 In the spring a beekeeper will:

 - Feed honey bees honey or sugar water